The Hammersmith & City Line of the London Underground

 - Edgware Road Tube Station are actually two different stations with the same name.
 The Circle line interchanges with District and Hammersmith & City Lines with the same station, while 150 meters away is another Edgware Road tube station served by only the Bakerloo line.
 (Travelcard Zone 1) is an interchange with the District and Circle Line.

-- Baker Street Tube Station is actually three different stations with the same name.
+- Baker Street Station is actually three different stations with the same name.
 The station for Circle Line and Hammersmith & City Line is between Great Portland Street and Edgware Road.
-Between Great Portland Street and Finchley Road is another station, for the Metropolitan Line, while between Regent's Park and Marylebone Tube Station, between Bond Street and St John's Wood is the Baker Street tube station for the Jubilee Line.
+Between Great Portland Street and Finchley Road is another station, for the Metropolitan Line, while between Regent's Park and Marylebone Tube Station, between Bond Street and St John's Wood is the Baker Street Station for the Jubilee Line.

 (Travelcard Zone 1) is an interchange with the Circle Line.